With all of the different frameworks, jargon, and acronyms, project management often feels overwhelming.

 There’s PMBOK, PRINCE2, RAM, WBS, Gantt charts, Kanban,… the list goes on.

-With these acronyms, you’d think you were texting a teenager, not planning the work that drives a business.
+With these acronyms, you’d think you were texting a teenager, not planning the work that drives a business (and helps it thrive).

 But, you can’t afford to let the jargon scare you away.
 When you boil it down, project management isn’t a complex concept, even if all of the lingo makes it seem that way.